Go Back Up

 An inclusive work environment makes every employee feel welcome, valued, and involved while allowing them to express their differences without fear of discrimination or unequal opportunity.

-Inclusivity also involves ensuring all your employees can participate in your benefits package, events, initiatives, and other activities or opportunities.
+Inclusivity also ensures all employees can participate in your benefits package, events, initiatives, and other activities or opportunities.

 You can have a diverse workforce without being inclusive.
-For example, if 50% of your employees are women, and 20% of those employees are people of color, you might consider that a diverse workforce.
-However, if 0% of those employees are in management positions and don’t feel included in activities, you don’t have an inclusive workforce.
+For example, if 50% of your employees are women and 20% are people of color, you might consider that a diverse workforce.
+However, suppose none of those employees are in management positions and don't feel included in activities.
+In that case, you likely don't have an inclusive workforce.

 The key is to create an inclusive and diverse work environment.